 Copies of the U3A handbook are available on the U3A website here, from where you can view it, or download and print it.

-Alternatively paper copies are available at the U3A offices.
+Alternatively paper copies are available at the U3A offices in Hughes or Cook.

 U3A takes the privacy of member information very seriously.
 We take all possible precautions to ensure that your personal details are protected – name, address and contact information.
 We do not keep credit card details.
 We have security provisions built into our website and these are regularly checked.
 In the unlikely event of an illegal access to our online records (including hacking) we will advise members as a matter of urgency and we will involve the police quickly.
 We certainly hope this will never occur.
 Privacy is often discussed at our management committee meetings.